sensu/sensu-docs/content/plugins/1.0/developer-guidelines.md

 If you see something wrong or come across a bug please open up an issue, try to include as much data in the issue as possible.
 If you feel the issue is critical than tag a team member and we will respond as soon as is feasible.

 Pull requests need to follow the guidelines below for the quickest possible merge.
 These not only make our lives easier, but also keep the repo and commit history as clean as possible.

-- Please do a  `git pull --rebase` both before you start working on the repo and then before you commit.
+* Please do a  `git pull --rebase` both before you start working on the repo and then before you commit.
 This will help ensure the most up to date codebase, Rubocop rules, and documentation is available.
 It will also go along way towards cutting down or eliminating(hopefully) annoying merge commits.
-- The CHANGELOG follows the standard conventions laid out [here][20].
+* The CHANGELOG follows the standard conventions laid out [here][20].
 Every PR has to include an updated CHANGELOG and README (if needed), this makes our lives easier, increases the accuracy of the codebase, and gets your PR deployed much faster.
-- When updating the version in the changelog please keep the following in mind
+* When updating the version in the changelog please keep the following in mind
-    - the patch version is for any **non-breaking** changes to existing scripts or the addition of minor functionality to existing scripts
+  * The patch version is for any **non-breaking** changes to existing scripts or the addition of minor functionality to existing scripts
-    - the minor version is for the addition of **any* new scripts.
+  * The minor version is for the addition of **any* new scripts.
 Even though this is generally non-breaking, it is a major change to the gem and should be indicated as such
-    - the major version should only be bumped by a core contributor.
+  * The major version should only be bumped by a core contributor.
 This is for major breaking or non-breaking changes that affect widespread functionality.
 Examples of this would be a wholesale refactor of the repo or a switch away from an established method such as going from SOAP to REST across multiple checks.
-- All new scripts, modules, or classes must be fully tested.
+* All new scripts, modules, or classes must be fully tested.
 There are well documented examples in the [pagerduty][21] plugin

 Tracking the status of your PR or issue, or seeing all open tickets in the org regardless of repo is simple using Github [filters][16].
 To get started click on the Github logo in the upper left and select either _Pull Requests_ or _Issues_.
 In the search box you will see several terms predefined for you, change **author:name** to **user:sensu-plugins** to see across the entire org.